Introduction

 Wing shape

 The most reliable way to tell whether you are dealing with a dragonfly or a damselfly is the shape of its wings.
 The four wings of a damselfly all share the same shape: narrow and stalked at the base, gradually widening to the widest part at about 2/3 of the length and ending in a rounded tip.
-The fact that the four wings have the same shape is reflected in the scientific name of the suborder to which damselflies belong: Zygoptera is a contraction of the Ancient Greek words ζυγός (zygos, meaning “unequal”) and πτερά (ptera, plural of πτερόν, pteron, “wing”).
+The fact that the four wings have the same stalked shape is reflected in the scientific name of the suborder to which damselflies belong: Zygoptera is a contraction of the Ancient Greek words ζυγός (zygos, meaning “yoked” or “stalked”) and πτερά (ptera, plural of πτερόν, pteron, “wing”).

 Four equally shaped wings per damselfly.
 1: Lestes barbarus, freshly emerged female.
 2: Calopteryx splendens sometimes sleep with their wings in opened position.